Top 10 Best 5 Player Board Games, Ranked

 6. Betrayal at Baldur’s Gate

-If you and your friends are a fan of the horror genre, Betrayal at Baldur’s Gate is a perfect game to try.
+If you and your friends are a horror genre fan, Betrayal at Baldur’s Gate is a perfect game to try.
 Set in a haunted mansion, players explore, gather items, and uncover mysteries together until a traitor emerges.
 The game transforms into a thrilling asymmetric experience where one player’s goal is to ruin the group’s plans.

 5. The Resistance: Avalon